 iGuide treatment prices vary depending on your overall situation and expectations, but as a guide:

-Traditionally, neck lifts required a plastic surgeon to cut into muscles and tissue and reposition them to achieve an aesthetically pleasing neck and jawline contour.
-At Cosmos Clinic, cutting into these structures is now a thing of the past as only small punctures are made into areas of the jawline and below the chin.
+Traditionally, neck lifts required a doctor to cut into muscles and tissue and reposition them to achieve an aesthetically pleasing neck and jawline contour.
+At Cosmos Aesthetics, cutting into these structures is now a thing of the past as only small punctures are made into areas of the jawline and below the chin.
 This translates into minimal bruising and quicker recovery time for the patient.
 Unlike the conventional neck lift, during this surgical procedure, the natural anatomic structures of the neck are left intact and are used to lift and accentuate the neck.
 The iGuide Neck Lift can be used as a stand-alone cosmetic surgery procedure or as an add-on to other procedures such as the Laser Facel Lift and Vaser Neck Liposuction.
-Developed by USA board certified plastic surgeon, Dr. Gregory Mueller, the iGuide has been FDA cleared for general use since 2007 and has recently been introduced in Australasia.
-The doctors at Cosmos Clinic received first hand training in the iGuide procedure from Dr. Gregory Mueller in Los Angeles in 2012.
+Developed Dr. Gregory Mueller, the iGuide has been FDA cleared for general use since 2007 and has recently been introduced in Australasia.
+The doctors at Cosmos Aesthetics received first hand training in the iGuide procedure from Dr. Gregory Mueller in Los Angeles in 2012.